-Your mouth is poison; your mouth is wine. -The Civil Wars
+Your mouth is poison; your mouth is wine.

-This morning, while reading some of the push-back I received from last night's post about the “R-word,” I realized that I may have been given to extremism in some places.
+This morning, while reading some of the pushback I received from last night's post, I realized I may have been given to extremism.
 So I wanted to clarify my point.
+Here goes: Words matter.

-Of course, you can't control other people's reactions, but you can be aware of how your language may affect others.
-In light of this, I wanted to make a few points about words:
+Of course, you can't completely control other people's reactions, but you can be aware of how your language affects others.

 - I am not a prude.
 I am a fan of words.
 I love words.
 I can even appreciate a well-placed expletive to make a point.
 What I don't like is when people are careless with words.